-After studying architecture at Rhode Island School of Design and McGill University, I moved to China in 2013.
+After studying architecture at Rhode Island School of Design, I moved to China in 2013.
 I am currently a graduate student of Wang Shu and architect at Amateur Architecture Studio.
 My work involves building renovation and preservation, as well as new projects and planning.
 I also translate history and theory essays as a way to practice my Chinese language.